bentonstark/py-hsm/DESCRIPTION.rst

-=== pihsm
+=== py-hsm

 This project provides a simple but powerful interface to access Hardware Security Modules via the PKCS#11 API.
-The piHSM can be used with a variety of devices to access, create, manipulate, and wield objects on the HSM.
+The py-hsm module can be used with a variety of devices to access, create, manipulate, and wield objects on a PKCS#11 compliant HSM.

 This project requires the companion libhsm.so shared library for Linux/UNIX or libhsm.dll dynamic library for Windows.
 This library is available in